Jess De Wahls: Stitching her stance

 Jess De Wahls, Nevertheless, She Persisted (work in progress), 2022.
 95cm x 85cm (37½” x 33½”).
 Hand embroidery.
 Various embroidery threads.

-Tell us about the themes and styles that feature in your work…
+Tell us about the style of your work…

 Feminism, the kind of second wave ‘makes things better for women’, ‘centre women’s issues’ and ‘advance female liberation’ type of feminism, is what I subscribe to.
-I like to address those themes while weaving lush florals and botanicals throughout the storyline.
+I like to address these ideas while weaving lush florals and botanicals throughout the storyline.
 Mother Nature commonly has an intrinsic feminine quality, so to me it feels quite fitting to connect the two themes visually.

 I make large, detailed and heavily stitched embroideries, as well as smaller sketchy thread drawings.
 The two styles are usually reserved for different things – though I might merge them a little in the future.